 A few studies have been completed on the combustion of cubes and spheres of biomass.
-Huff [2] conducted experiments on cubes 5 mm to 20 mm in size made of balsa, pine, and oak.
-The process is conducted in a furnace maintained at various test temperatures, 797, 1963, and 1345 K. The plot of the burn time as a function of the size is the test data.
+Huff (1982) conducted experiments on cubes 5 mm to 20 mm in size made of of balsa, pine and oak.
+The process is conducted in a furnace maintained at various test temperatures, 797, 1963 and 1345 K. The plot of the burn time as a function of the size is the test data.
 Because the experiments have heat transfer from the furnace also and also the process of ignition of larger size cubes can take time, the data reduction to derive fundamental information requires further analysis.
-Kuo and Hwang [23] conducted experiments with rosewood spheres of 20 mm and 50 mm diameter in air streams at 673 and 773 K at Reynolds numbers of 250 to 1000.
+Kuo and Hwang (2003) conducted experiments with rosewood spheres of 20 mm and 50 mm diameter in air streams at 673 and 773 K at Reynolds numbers of 250 to 1000.
 The process of ignition was tracked and related to in-depth conduction parameters.
 The burn rate data from these studies seem so deeply connected to the ignition process that the starting condition for combustion is different for various cases making it difficult to draw more fundamental inferences.
 For instance, for the same 20 mm diameter sphere at the same furnace temperature of 773 K, the samples are ignited by the flow of hot air and so, the combustion process is coupled with the ignition process which varies with the Reynolds number.
-For instance, the burn flux changes from 8.6 to 10.7 $g/m^2$ s with change in Reynolds number from 208 to 346.
+For instance, the burn flux changes from 8.6 to $10.7 \text{ g/m}^2\text{s}$ with change in Reynolds number from 208 to 346.
 The sample undergoing combustion at 773 K is at different levels preparation in terms of loss of volatiles and hence the combustion process cannot be treated identical.
-Nevertheless, the observed maximum burn flux obtained around the point of ignition or the beginning of flaming combustion is in the range of 10 to 18 $g/m^2s$ depending on the size of wood sphere and heating conditions.
+Nevertheless, the observed maximum burn flux obtained around the point of ignition or the beginning of flaming combustion and are in the range of 10 g/ms to 18 g/ms depending on the size of wood sphere and heating conditions.

-Mukunda et al. [24] conducted experiments on teak wood spheres, 10 to 25 mm diameter and stated a result for the burn rate as follows.
+Mukunda et al (1984) conducted experiments on teak wood spheres, 10 to 25 mm diameter and stated a result for the burn rate as follows.